 Rene Descartes once said, “The reading of all good books is like a conversation with the finest minds of past centuries”

 The Writers Series of Traverse City, a nonprofit organization, is dedicated to engaging world renowned authors in meaningful conversations in the Traverse City area.
-We want to move our audiences toward an understanding of litetrature, history and contemporary issues.
-We are also “raising writers” by helping students express themselves, explore the world through reading, develop their imaginations, and to think critically.
-We want to move our audiences toward an understanding of issues and ways of life that exist outside of our rural boundaries.
-And we want them to connect with each other inside the confines of the historic and beautiful City Opera House.
+Our goal is to create a deeper understanding of issues and ways of life that exist within and outside of our rural boundaries.
+And we want our audience members to connect with each other inside the confines of the historic and beautiful City Opera House.
+We are also “raising writers” with programs that help students express themselves, explore the world through reading, develop their imaginations, and to think critically.

 Our monthly author events have earned Traverse City the moniker of Michigan’s “Book City.”
 Over the past decade, we’ve become an integral part of the region’s cultural vibe and downtown economy.
 Traverse City is now considered the cultural hotspot of Michigan.